raspberrypilearning/relax-stretch/en/step_6.md

 --- /task ---

-Now, you will start adding the exercise instructions.
+Now, you will start to add the exercise instructions.

 --- task ---

-From the `Text to Speech`{:class="block3extensions"} menu, add a `speak`{:class="block3extensions"} block and type in the text `roll your neck to the right`.
+From the `Text to Speech`{:class="block3extensions"} blocks menu, add a `speak`{:class="block3extensions"} block and type in the text `roll your neck to the right`.

 Next, add a `switch costume to`{:class="block3looks"} block and select the costume `head right`{:class="block3looks"}.